World of Color: Temporary scenes and special holiday pre-shows

 A closeup of the individual fountain nozzles.

 On October 29, 2010, previews for an encore scene promoting Tron: Legacy began, using additional projections and effects on the California Screamin' structure along with improved use of Paradise Park and Mickey's Fun Wheel lighting in a reworked trailer sequence.
 The scene was added to the show on November 1, 2010, and was discontinued in March 2011.
 On May 20, The Pirates of the Caribbean segment was expanded to include scenes from Pirates of the Caribbean: On Stranger Tides and was discontinued on June 15, 2012, the same day that a sequence incorporating Brave premiered.

 Beginning in 2011 for the Fourth of July season, from July 1 to 4, a special Independence Day preshow was added.
 The Independence Day preshow utilizes fireworks, which the normal show does not use, such as pyro launches from barges on Pixar Pier, atop of the Toy Story Midway Mania show building, and backstage behind California Screamin'.
 In addition, the patriotic music for the pre-show borrows selections from Disney's Celebrate America, the Fourth of July fireworks show that is presented at the adjacent Disneyland Park and Walt Disney World's Magic Kingdom park.

 On November 11, Disney unveiled a holiday themed intro based on Prep & Landing for the 2011 Christmas season, and to commemorate their 1000th show.

 On December 3, 2011, Blizzard Entertainment held their annual Christmas party at Disney California Adventure and for the event a custom World of Color segment was produced featuring characters and game footage from Diablo III, StarCraft II: Wings of Liberty, and World of Warcraft.

 During the Lunar New Year season, the regular show is preceded by a pre-show titled, Hurry Home — Lunar New Year Celebration.
-This six-minute pre-show is the story of a Little Lantern on its journey home to join its Lantern family in celebrating Lunar New Year features animated appearances by Mulan and Mushu in “dream sequences” inspired by traditional Chinese paper cut-out style animation and a score highlighted by an original arrangement of the music created for the grand opening ceremony of Shanghai Disney Resort by Academy Award-winning composer Tan Dun (“Crouching Tiger, Hidden Dragon”).
+This six-minute pre-show is the story of a Little Lantern on its journey home to join its Lantern family in celebrating Lunar New Year features animated appearances by Mulan and Mushu in "dream sequences" inspired by traditional Chinese paper cut-out style animation and a score highlighted by an original arrangement of the music created for the grand opening ceremony of Shanghai Disney Resort by Academy Award-winning composer Tan Dun.

-To promote Pixar's Elemental, World of Color - ONE was preceded by a limited-time pre-show titled, Elemental Connection which debuted on June 2, 2023.
+To promote Pixar's Elemental, World of Color – ONE was preceded by a limited-time pre-show titled, Elemental Connection which debuted on June 2, 2023.

 To promote Disney's Wish, World of Color: Seasons of Light was preceded by a limited-time six-minute pre-show titled, Wish, which debuted on November 17, 2023, which was part of The Walt Disney Company's 100th Anniversary celebration.

-To promote Pixar's Inside Out 2, World of Color - ONE was preceded by a limited-time pre-show titled, Emotional Rollercoaster, which debuted on May 31, 2024.
+To promote Pixar's Inside Out 2, World of Color – ONE was preceded by a limited-time pre-show titled, Emotional Rollercoaster, which debuted on May 31, 2024.

 To promote Disney's Moana 2, World of Color: Seasons of Light was preceded by a limited-time pre-show titled, Boat Snack, which debuted on November 16, 2024.